 Whilst not everyone would think of dropping into a casino to watch a live match, it actually makes perfect sense.
 The Grosvenor Casino has a dedicated bar and lounge area fitted-out with large screens showing Sky Sports round the clock.

 Alternatively, virtually just across the street is Genting’s Cromwell Mint Casino.
 It also screens all live games shown on Sky Sports and BT Sport.
 The extra perk with Genting is that it offers a stellar poker room so you can enter a Texas Hold’em tournament after the football for as little as £5.
+If you want to bet on the game but not go to a casino to do it, you could always use one of the bet365 bonus code offers in UK to get even better odds online.

 Both the Grosvenor and Genting have dress codes.
 While you don’t need to be wearing a tuxedo, you are required to be looking smart.
 You won’t get in wearing a football shirt and baseball caps are a big no-no.